 3. Church Liebfrauenkirche: an archaeological and historical documentation is available to the public, free access.

-Opening times: July, August, September every Tuesday, Wednesday, Friday and Saturday from 2 pm to 5 pm.
+Opening times: from July until October every Tuesday from 2 pm to 5 pm.

 4. Monastery Church: Open daily from 8 am to 5 pm, free admission.
 Temporary closing at any time and without prior notice due to cleaning work by nuns possible.